ninux1/docs/DCN_Topology.md

 Major problems faced by the three-tier architecture:
 * scalability, fault tolerance, energy efficiency, and cross-sectional bandwidth.
 * The three-tier architecture uses enterprise-level network devices at the higher layers of topology that are very expensive and power hungry

+Oversubscription, in a SAN (storage area network) switching environment, is the practice of connecting multiple devices to the same switch port to optimize switch use.